united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/historian/_index.md

 ---

 This section focuses on the specific details and configurations of the Historian Data Contract.
-If you are not familiar with data contracts, you should first read the
+If you are not familiar with Data Contracts, you should first read the
 [Data Contracts / API](https://umh.docs.umh.app/docs/datacontracts/) page.